sillsdev/ptx2pdf/docs/documentation/thumbtabs.md

 * \setthumbtab{`PSA`}{} - The empty value for the index-number will unset the thumb-tab for the given id (Psalms in this example), set by an earlier \setthumbtab command.
 To create blank thumb tabs, see below, this control entirely disables the tab, as if no `\setthumbtab` command had been given.
 It is intended for when a standard thumbtab file is used but there is no desire for a tab for a certain book in a speecific publication.
 E.g. In a publication of Psalms+NT, when the NT resets counting, it may be felt unnecessary or confusing to have a thumb-tab for the book of Psalms.

 * \TOCthreetab```true``` - if false, then thumb-tabs will not have their content from  the `\toc3` entry.
 This will leave the tab blank unless set via the custom USFM marker ```\zthumbtab```. (default = true)
+* \TabTopToEdgeOdd```true``` and \TabTopToEdgeEven```true```  - if false, rotated tabs on Odd or Even pages  respectively have their descenders towards the edge of the page, if true the text rotates in the opposite direction, so that the top of the text within the tab is beside the edge of the page. (default=false)

 ### Advanced use